By Allison Flores

 The Cuero Record

-Read the full story in this week's edition of The Cuero Record, or the Yorktown News-View.
-Call 361-275-3464 to subscribe today.
+Read the full story in this week's edition of The Cuero Record, or visit https://etypeservices.com/The%20Cuero%20RecordID83/ to sign up for our e-edition.